feyeandal/feye.website/data/blog/noah-goes-to-naga-city.md

 ---
-title: 'A Visit to Naga City: Learning, Sharing, and Inspiring Encounters'
+title: "NOAH's Visit to Naga City: Learning, Sharing, and Inspiring Encounters"
-date: '2025-09-25'
+date: '2025-08-25'
 tags: ['NOAH', 'Naga City']
 images: ['/static/images/noah-leni.JPG']
 draft: false
 summary: 'Our visit to Naga City were a journey of learning, sharing, and connection.
-We capacitated local stakeholders on flooding, introduced NOAH tools, and received valuable feedback—especially on how Typhoon Kristine’s rainfall exceeded even our "worst-case" models.
-The trip was made even more memorable by meeting dedicated locals like Typhoon2000 and ending with a surreal, inspiring encounter with Hon.
+We capacitated local stakeholders on flooding, introduced NOAH tools, and received valuable feedback—especially on how Typhoon Kristine’s rainfall exceeded even our "worst-case" flood models.
+The trip was made even more memorable by meeting dedicated locals like "Mr. Typhoon" and ending with a surreal, inspiring encounter with Hon.
 Leni Robredo.'
 ---

 Dianne and I were just waiting for our colleague AC when Dr. Lagmay, suddenly called us into his office.
-He had just finished a long day full of meetings, but upon seeing us around, he let us in on something unexpected: Mayor Leni had invited Project NOAH to Naga City.
+He had just finished a long day full of meetings, but upon seeing us around, he let us in on something unexpected: _Mayor Leni had invited Project NOAH to Naga City_.
 And just like that, he invited us to come along.

 Three weeks later, we were on a flight to Naga City, excited and a little nervous, to capacitate local stakeholders through talks and workshops on flooding and disaster preparedness.
 We were especially grateful because the City of Naga generously covered our flights and accommodations, which allowed me to bring along my whole team to take part in this important engagement.